Sgendelsman/Morsr/README.md

-*[Telegraph]: The Linker-Gendelsman Telecommunication Graphical System
+*[Telegraph]: The Linker-Gendelsman Telecommunication Graphical System *[MORSE]: Main Original Response Standard Environment

-## Welcome to the future of communication.
+# Welcome to the future of communication.

 We're using cutting edge technology, adaptable software, and human ingenuity to revolutionize the way we communicate.
 Introducing:

-# The Linker-Gendelsman Telecommunication Graphical System
+## The Linker-Gendelsman Telecommunication Graphical System

 Often shortened to "Telegraph" for efficiency, the LGTGS is the base hardware and language for the full Morsr product line, expected to release Summer 2018.
-When using the Telegraph, each letter in the alphabet is converted into "dots" and "dashes" as shown in the code block below.
-These codes can be displayed both visually through an LED module, audibly through a buzzer module, or physically through a vibration module.
+When using the Telegraph, each letter in the alphabet is converted into "dots" and "dashes".
+These codes can be displayed visually through an LED module, audibly through a buzzer module, or physically through a vibration module.
+These codes are formally referred to as:

+## Main Original Response Standard Environment

+As we understand that this is a bulky name, it can be abbreviated to M.O.R.S.E. to save time.
+The English alphabet is shown below with each letter's corresponding MORSE code.

 ~~~~
-Letter 	Morse
+Letter 	MORSE
 A 	.-
 B 	-...
 C 	-.-.